 - a hand held “pickle” that was squeezed to release the bomb load.

-Barrow would also have had to overcome the cold of the 1944 winter and the cold of flying at medium altitude.
-Assuming the ground temperature was 5°C the temperature in the front Navigation compartment of the Boston would have been between -15°C and -25°C. Barrow would probably have worn an electrically heated Sidcot flying suit with heated gloves and booties.
+Errol Barrow would also have had to overcome the cold of the 1944 winter and the cold of flying at medium altitude.
+Assuming the ground temperature was 5°C, during a sortie the temperature in the front Navigation compartment of the Boston would have been between -15°C and -25°C. Barrow would probably have worn an electrically heated Sidcot flying suit with heated gloves and booties.
 He might also have donned a RAF Irvin sheep skin jacket and Irvin sheep skin trousers worn over his RAF flying suit.

-The Boston III, G for Glenda, at the top of the photograph that is “breaking way”, was flown by Flying Officer Geoff Norton DFC.
+The Boston III, G for Glenda, at the top of the photograph that is “breaking way”, was flown by Flying Officer Geoff Norton DFC who was part of 88 Squadron “A” flight.
 Norton and Barrow would fly together when they were posted to BAFO Communications Squadron in Germany.

 Below are two videos of Douglas Bostons.
 The Boston III and IVs of 88 Squadron had a crew of four, not three as mentioned in the video.
 The four person crew were: